Gophers basketball in the market for much-needed frontcourt depth

 Gophers assistant Jason Kemp worked with one of the top centers in the country at William & Mary in Nathan Knight, who is currently playing with the Atlanta Hawks.
 Oturu, recruited by Johnson in high school, is with the Los Angeles Clippers.
 You can bet those are selling points with big men targets for the staff.

 Fox was the highest profile transfer to pick the Gophers last month.
 His finalists included Ohio State, Florida State, Creighton, and Vanderbilt.
 An advantage was the Mahtomedi native wanted to return to play for his home state.
-The Gophers are hoping that selling point also works for 6-8 Boston College and Shakopee native Steffon Mitchell, who could be deciding soon between San Diego State, Utah, and Minnesota.
+The Gophers can only hope also lures 6-8 Boston College and Shakopee native Steffon Mitchell, who could be deciding soon between San Diego State, Utah, and Minnesota.

-Here are some big man transfers that the Gophers and others are targeting this spring:
+Here's a look at some big man options for the Gophers in the transfer market:

 Greg Lee 6-9 senior Western Michigan — The Gophers lost 6-8 former Broncos forward Brandon Johnson to the transfer portal, but they're recruiting another post from the same program.
 Lee averaged 13 points and a team-high 7.2 rebounds last season.
 He's reportedly included Minnesota in his top six schools, per GI's Ryan James.